pizofreude/de-zoomcamp/projects/peer_reviews/peer_review_1.md

 **1. Problem Description:**

 The problem is described clearly in the README file.
-The project focuses on analyzing Poland's real estate market through an interactive dashboard.
+The project focuses on analyzing Poland's real estate market through a static dashboard.

 Score: 2 points